diegoddb/Base3-Base2Encoding/README.md

 This project encodes the Base 3 representation of N as two binary strings.

 Given N,  we find a base 3 representation that is k digits long,
-we encode this in binary as a string 2*k digits long where,
+we decompose this in binary as a string 2*k digits long where,
 the first k digits tell you which indices are non-zero, and
 the last k digits tell you which indices represent 2.